 | CHOICES Group 1 & 2 | Adults 65+ or physically disabled needing nursing-facility level of care | $2,982/mo (300% of SSI FBR) | $2,000 | Over-income applicants can establish a Qualified Income Trust (QIT).
 Spousal protections apply. |

-| CHOICES Group 3 (At Risk) | Adults at risk of nursing-facility placement but not yet at NF LOC | $2,982/mo | $2,000 | Same financials as Groups 1 & 2; different functional bar.
-Capped enrollment + waitlist. |
+| CHOICES Group 3 (At Risk) | Adults at risk of nursing-facility placement but not yet at NF LOC | Not the $2,982 test (see below) | $2,000 | The $2,982 special income standard TennCare publishes is for Groups 1 and 2, which require nursing-facility level of care.
+Group 3 members do not meet NF LOC.
+Capped enrollment, plus an annual HCBS expenditure cap. |

-| ECF CHOICES (I/DD) | Individuals with intellectual or developmental disabilities | Varies by Group ($1,995-$2,982/mo) | $2,000 | Separate program for I/DD; runs through DDA, not the standard CHOICES intake. |
+| ECF CHOICES (I/DD) | Individuals with intellectual or developmental disabilities | Varies by Group (up to $2,982/mo) | $2,000 | Separate program for I/DD; runs through the Tennessee Department of Disability and Aging (DDA), not the standard CHOICES intake. |

-| QMB (Medicare Savings) | Medicare beneficiaries at or below 100% FPL | ~$1,350/mo individual | $9,950 | Pays Medicare Part A and Part B premiums + ALL Medicare cost-sharing. |
+| QMB (Medicare Savings) | Medicare beneficiaries at or below 100% FPL | $1,350/mo individual | $9,950 | Pays Medicare Part A and Part B premiums + ALL Medicare cost-sharing. |

-| SLMB (Medicare Savings) | Medicare beneficiaries 100-120% FPL | ~$1,616/mo individual | $9,950 | Pays Medicare Part B premium only. |
+| SLMB (Medicare Savings) | Medicare beneficiaries 100-120% FPL | $1,616/mo individual | $9,950 | Pays Medicare Part B premium only. |

-| QI (Medicare Savings) | Medicare beneficiaries 120-135% FPL | ~$1,816/mo individual | $9,950 | Pays Medicare Part B premium only.
+| QI (Medicare Savings) | Medicare beneficiaries 120-135% FPL | $1,816/mo individual | $9,950 | Pays Medicare Part B premium only.
 First-come, first-served funding. |

 If your numbers are above one limit, scroll down to the next pathway.
 There is a non-trivial chance one of them fits.